davidmosquera03/oop_secondpartialexam/README.md

 Selected: Movie Tickets
 # Explaining UML Diagram

-There is a Theater composed of User.
-Shows are added.
+There is a Theater composed of various objects of class User.
+Shows are added Shows inherit from an Abstract Base Class.
-Shows inherit from an Abstract Base Class
+The Theater sells tickets according to a movie, its time , seats wanted and user making purchase

 # How to run